-- (a) That the landowner within the zone will develop the lot for both a residence and stables and that this intention be supported by an application to commence development. - (b) The standard of the proposed development is of a sufficiently high quality appropriate for the area. - (c) That acceptable standards of residential amenity and health will be maintained or improved. - (d) The appearance of the streetscape will in the opinion of the local government be either maintained or enhanced.
+- a) That the landowner within the zone will develop the lot for both a residence and stables and that this intention be supported by an application to commence development. - b) The standard of the proposed development is of a sufficiently high quality appropriate for the area. - That acceptable standards of residential amenity and health will be maintained or improved. - d) The appearance of the streetscape will in the opinion of the local government be either maintained or enhanced.

-4.3.4 Special Development Precincts
+4.3.4 Special Development Precincts AMD 1 GG 15/12/15

-- (1) The provisions of the R Codes relating to front and rear setbacks, car parking and open space may be varied at the discretion of the local government in the four Special Development Precincts, provided Local Planning Policies are adopted for each of the Precincts pursuant to provisions contained in Part 2, Division 2 of the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2. - (2) The provisions of the R Codes relating to plot ratio may be varied at the discretion of the local government on land within the Ascot Waters Special Development Precinct and The Springs Special Development Precinct where the local government considers the development to be in accordance with the character and intent of the Ascot Waters or The Springs locality respectively.
-AMD 1 GG 15/12/2015 - (3) The local government in exercising any such discretion, and in consideration of any application for development approval, shall make its decision having regard to relevant Structure Plans and Local Planning Policies adopted under this Scheme.
-AMD 1 GG 15/12/2015

-(4) Development, strata survey or subdivision within the Belgravia Parklands Precinct will achieve a high degree of compliance with the Subdivision and Development Plan contained in the relevant Local Planning Policy.
+- (1) The provisions of the R Codes relating to front and rear setbacks, car parking and open space may be varied at the discretion of the local government in the four Special Development Precincts provided Local Planning Policies are adopted for each of the Precincts pursuant to provisions contained in Part 2, Division 2 of the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2. - (2) The provisions of the R Codes relating to plot ratio may be varied at the discretion of the local government on land within the Ascot Waters Special Development Precinct and The Springs Special Development Precinct where the local government considers the development to be in accordance with the character and intent of the Ascot Waters or The Springs locality respectively. - (3) The local government in exercising any such discretion, and in consideration of any application for Development Approval, shall make its decision having regard to relevant Structure Plans and local government Policies adopted under this Scheme. - (4) Development, strata survey or subdivision within the Belgravia Parklands Precinct will achieve a high degree of compliance with the Subdivision and Development Plan contained in the relevant Local Planning Policy.